hassan-pmp/hassan-pmp/README.md

 - On this GitHub profile, you'll find a collection of my daily learning tips, projects, experiments, and collaborations.
 Take a look around, and let's build something amazing together! 🚀
 - Feel free to reach out if you'd like to chat about a project, or just want to say hi 👋.
+- 100% of employees are People, 100% of customers are People, 100% of investors are People, if you don't undestrand people, you don't undestand business. :people_holding_hands: :sunglasses:

 - Let's start a new success story together! 💻💡 :ok_hand: